Horoušany: Administrative division

+Etymology

+The name Horoušany means 'the village of Horoušans', i.e. "the village of people who lived in Horouš".
+The name Horoušánky is a diminutive of Horoušany.

 Geography

 Horoušany is located about 18 km east of Prague.
 It lies in a flat agricultural landscape.
 It lies mostly in the Central Elbe Table, only the southwestern part of the municipal territory extends into the Prague Plateau.
-The brook Jirenský potok flows through the municipality.
-The Horoušanský pond is located on the brook in the centre of Horoušany.
+The stream Jirenský potok flows through the municipality.
+The fishpond Horoušanský rybník is located on this stream in the centre of Horoušany.

 History

 The first written mention of Horoušany is from 1238, when the village was donated to the Zderaz monastery.
 In 1436, Horoušany was acquired by a noble family that began to call itself Horoušanský of Roztoky.
 In 1524–1611, the village was a part of the Přerov estate.
 In 1611, the village was annexed to the Kounice estate.

 Transport

 There are no railways or major roads passing through the municipality.

 Sights

-Horoušany is poor in monuments.
-The only protected cultural monument is a sandstone crucifix from 1812.
+The only protected cultural monument in the municipality is a sandstone crucifix from 1812.